Sheila Carter: 2005–2007

-Later, it is revealed that Sheila is still alive, having undergone months of plastic surgery to look like Phyllis Summers Newman (Michelle Stafford), and that Paul Williams had been hiding the fact that he had been keeping her locked in a cage she had constructed in an abandoned warehouse (Paul had lied to Lauren and Michael, telling them Sheila had got hit by a car and died after her surgery).
+Later, it is revealed that Sheila is still alive, having undergone months of plastic surgery to look like Phyllis Summers (Michelle Stafford), and that Paul Williams had been hiding the fact that he had been keeping her locked in a cage she had constructed in an abandoned warehouse (Paul had lied to Lauren and Michael, telling them Sheila had got hit by a car and died after her surgery).
 Ultimately, Sheila is determined to escape and take Phyllis's place in order to infiltrate Michael and Lauren's lives.
 Sheila is accidentally freed from the prison she created for Lauren by Maggie Sullivan, Paul's girlfriend.
 After acting as a kidnap victim and pleading for Maggie's help, Maggie sets her free, but Sheila chokes her unconscious, steals her gun, and then shoots her—but Maggie survives.

 Subsequently, Paul returns to the warehouse only to be ambushed by Sheila who imprisons both Paul and Maggie in that cage.
 At a different location, Sheila cuts and dyes her hair to look like Phyllis.
 Sheila then goes to Phyllis's, ties her up and waits for Lauren and baby Fen (Sheila had invited, imitating Phyllis over the phone) to arrive while taunting Phyllis about how great it would be to take over her life with her husband Nicholas Newman (Joshua Morrow) and her baby Summer.
 After Lauren arrives, Sheila ties her up, and Sheila later flees with Phyllis and babies Fen and Summer as hostages.
 By this time, Michael arrives at the warehouse and frees Paul and Maggie, the latter being taken to the hospital.

 Posing as an elderly woman named Betsy, Sheila takes Phyllis, Summer, and Fen to a nearby retirement home to hide out.
 At some point, in a case of psychological transference, Sheila starts calling Fen "Scotty."
 After learning of their location, Lauren goes to that home carrying a gun in her purse.
 Meanwhile, Sheila orders Phyllis to put on an outfit to look exactly like her.
 The ladies then start fighting over the gun.
 Following a tip from a neighbor, Lauren finds Sheila's apartment and forces her way inside.
 Lauren, holding the ladies at gunpoint, asks: "Which one of you is Phyllis?"
 Sheila and Phyllis then argue over who is who, and Lauren screams at them to stop.
 Sheila then runs to grab baby Summer in order to use her as a shield against Lauren; Phyllis tells Lauren to point the gun at her to protect her daughter, and a frightened Lauren, realizing the real Phyllis would never put her daughter in the line of fire, turns to Sheila and shoots her.
 Sheila is then declared dead at the scene.